openframeworks/ofBook/chapters/memory/chapter.md

 }
 ```

-That makes vectors easier to use than arrays since they have easier syntax and we don't need to worry about deleting them, ending up with dangling pointers, or memory leaks...
+That makes vectors easier to use than arrays since they have simpler syntax and we don't need to worry about forgetting to delete them and ending up with dangling pointers, or memory leaks...

-Vectors have some more features but using them properly might be tricky mostly if we want to optimize for performance or use them in multithreaded applications, but that's beyond the scope of this chapter.
+Vectors have some more features and using them properly might be tricky mostly if we want to optimize for performance or use them in multithreaded applications, but that's beyond the scope of this chapter.
 You can find some tutorials about vectors on the openFrameworks site:

 - [Vectors Basics](http://openframeworks.cc/tutorials/c++%20concepts/001_stl_vectors_basic.html)
 - [std::vector](http://arturocastro.net/blog/2011/10/28/stl::vector/) (advanced concepts)

 ## Other memory structures, lists and maps ##

 Having objects in memory ordered one after another is what we want most of the time.
 The access is really fast no matter if we access each element sequentially or one randomly.
-Since a vector is just an array, accessing position 20 just means that internally it needs to get the memory address of the first position and add 20 to it.
+Since a vector is just an array, accessing position 20 just means that internally it needs to get the memory address of the first position and add 20 + the length of the data type to it.
 In some cases though, vectors are not the most optimal memory structure.
 For example, if we frequently want to add or remove elements in the middle of the vector, and we imagine the vector as a memory strip, that means that we need to move the rest of the vector over one position to the right and then insert the new element in the free location.
 In memory there's no such thing as move, moving contiguous memory means copying it and as we've said before, copying memory is a relatively slow operation.

 ![Vector inserting](images/vector_inserting.svg "")